 Do you want to be a millionaire?
 We thought so – and we figured you’re also interested in when that might happen.
 Put your numbers in this interactive millionaire calculator and see how long it’ll take!

-The Millionaire Math: When You’ll Be a Millionaire!
+The Millionaire Math: When Will You Be a Millionaire?

 How to Be a Millionaire

-If you play with this calculator for a while, you’ll notice that it points you down a familiar path – if you make many small, good decisions over a long enough period of time you’ll eventually reach your goal.
-That much shouldn’t be surprising.
+If you play with this calculator, you’ll notice that it points you down a familiar path: many small, good decisions over a long enough period of time add up to big goals.

 Hit ‘calculate’ using the default numbers above and you’ll see something very interesting in the two results sections: